lens-protocol/momoka/README.md

 #### startDAVerifierNode

 This will start watching all the DA items coming in and logging it all out in your terminal. you can install the package and run it on your own server.
+By default it will not resync all the data, it just start verifying from this point onwards unless you add the parameter which is defined below.

 ```ts
 import { startDAVerifierNode, EthereumNode } from '@lens-protocol/momoka';